uwu-qwe/UwO_QoL_Mod_Release/README.md

 • Grab Log window - You can now open a window to check who has been grabbing you!
 It'll show the player who grabbed you with name, ID, and the time you were grabbed.
 *(This is always on, but you can toggle whether or not to show the window.)*

+• Camera-based clean up tool.
+As host of a lobby, you can now look at objects and delete them one at a time.
+You can't delete players and most of the environment is not deletable.
+*(This automatically turns on when you are the host of a lobby.)*

 All of these features are toggleable mid-game, with the exception of not being able to toggle anti-grab when actively being grabbed.
 The menu window can be dragged around the screen to be somewhere else.
 The window position will be saved upon closing the game, so it'll be in the same place next time.